GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/04-python-generators.md

 command: mod_wsgi-express start-server hello-world-v2/wsgi_2.py --log-to-terminal --working-directory hello-world-v2
 ```

-To make things clearer, this time we will send HTTP requests at a rate of only 1 request/sec, rather than trying to send as many requests as we can.
+To make things clearer, this time we will send HTTP requests at a rate of only 1 request/sec.

 ```terminal:execute
 command: bombardier -d 120s -c 1 -r 1 http://localhost:8000